IIBF BFM Module B: Unit 7 - Market Risk

 Forex Risk

-Adverse currency movements affecting foreign exchange positions.
+Adverse currency movements affecting foreign exchange and open positions.

 Commodity Risk

-Volatility in prices of traded commodities.
+Volatility in prices of traded commodities affecting physical or derivative holdings.

 Equity Risk

-Exposure Aggregation
+Exposure Aggregation & ALM

 Banks must capture all material sources of market risk and aggregate total exposure assumed at any point.
 This requires effective **Asset-Liability Management (ALM)** and sound accounting systems.